lbchanjr/LiveFitFood-SwiftUI/README.md

 * Persistent data storage using the Apple's Core Data framework

+* SwiftUI framework

+* Combine framework

-* Auto-Layout
+* MVVM design pattern

-* Navigation Controller and Segues
+* Use of Navigation, Stepper, Picker and other SwiftUI views

 * Core Location